SaumilGauswami/ProduktDatenPool/spec.md

 # 8. Languages

-Odoo module and PDP are multilingual.
+1. Odoo module and PDP are multilingual.
-Languages can be adapted in language files on command-lines.
+2. Translations can be maintained in language-files on command-lines/code-editor.